Pabloherreroo/Human-Activity-Recognition_UsingML/README.md

 ## Model Training

-To get started with model training, you need to define a model that inherits from the `BaseModel` class inside the `src/ml/base_model.py` file with the following two core methods to **train the model** and **predict unseen data**:
+To get started with model training, you need to define a model that inherits from the `BaseModel` class inside the `src/ml/base_model.py` file.
+The model **must** implement the following two core methods:

 ```python
     @abstractmethod